nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enter help for a particular command
-2. System show the user guide of the particular command Use Case ends
+2. System show the user guide of the particular command<br>
+Use Case ends

 **Extension**